Ethnic groups in Europe: Overview

 In 2021, the number of non-EU nationals living in EU members states was 23.7 million (5.3% of the EU population).
-The countries with the largest population of non-nationals were Germany, Spain, France and Italy.
-These four Member States represented 70.3% of all non-EU nationals living in the EU Member States.
+The countries with the largest population of non-nationals were Germany, Spain, France, and Italy.
+These four member states represented 70.3% of all non-EU nationals living in the EU Member States.
 The population of the European Union, with some 450 million residents, accounts for two thirds of the current European population.

 Both Spain and the United Kingdom are special cases, in that the designation of nationality, Spanish and British, may controversially take ethnic aspects, subsuming various regional ethnic groups (see nationalisms and regionalisms of Spain and native populations of the United Kingdom).
 Switzerland is a similar case, but the linguistic subgroups of the Swiss are discussed in terms of both ethnicity and language affiliations.

 Linguistic classifications

-Of the total population of Europe of some 740 million (as of 2010), close to 90% (or some 650 million) fall within three large branches of Indo-European languages, these being:
+Of the total population of Europe of some 740 million (as of 2010), close to 90% (or some 650 million) fall within three large branches of Indo-European languages.
+These branches include: